Qamar2315/Photobook/README.md

 This project is licensed under the [MIT License](LICENSE).

-Feel free to explore, modify, and distribute SocialHub according to the terms of the license.
+Feel free to explore, modify, and distribute Photobook according to the terms of the license.
 Your contributions and enhancements are highly appreciated!

 ## Contact